Freelancing & The Design Business

 Word-of-mouth referrals

 Disruptive products sell themselves through delighted user referrals.
-Airbnb, Dropbox, and other viral sensations reward referrals with free service usage to fuel exponential adoption.
+Airbnb, Dropbox, and other viral sensations reward referrals with complimentary service usage to fuel exponential growth and adoption.

 Specialisation over scale

-Disruptors specialise in specific target users and use cases, resisting the temptation to boil the ocean early on.
-Specialisation enables crafting uniquely tailored experiences before expanding scope.
+Disruptors specialise in specific target users and use cases, resisting the temptation to try to address everything at once.
+Specialisation enables the crafting of uniquely tailored experiences before expanding the scope.

 Types of Disruptive Companies